arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 ## Barrel Jack Connector

-Some Arduino boards have an **onboard barrel jack connector** that its use is intended to connect external power supplies.
+Some Arduino boards have an **onboard barrel jack connector** that is used to connect external power supplies.
 The Arduino boards with an onboard barrel jack connector are the following:

 - [Arduino UNO Rev3](https://store.arduino.cc/collections/boards/products/arduino-uno-rev3)
 - [Arduino UNO WiFi Rev2](https://store.arduino.cc/collections/boards/products/arduino-uno-wifi-rev2)